-ADDITIONAL NOTES: Variables in this section are not available for Hawaii in all years (as the contains only one government-run school district that is geographically isolated from other labor markets) and for Vermont between 2017 and 2019 (due to data irregularities in that state's data in recent years).
+ADDITIONAL NOTES: Variables in this section are not available for Hawaii in all years (as the contains only one government-run school district that is geographically isolated from other labor markets) and for Vermont between 2017 and 2020 (due to data irregularities in that state's data in recent years).
 Estimates are only available for the highest poverty quintile in the District of Columbia.
 Outcome data (the variables named necm_outcomegap) are not available for Vermont in any year.
-Because SEDA (outcome) data are only available up to 2018, required spending estimates for 2019 (necm_predcost) are forecast based on state trajectories in previous years and other factors, and 2019 outcome gaps (necm_outcomegap) are simply the same as those from 2018.
+Because SEDA (outcome) data are only available up to 2019, required spending estimates for 2020 (necm_predcost) are forecast based on state trajectories in previous years and other factors, and 2020 outcome gaps (necm_outcomegap) are not available in the dataset.